conda-incubator/conda-store/docs/installation.md

 AWS this may mean using [Amazon RDS](https://aws.amazon.com/rds/) and [s3](https://aws.amazon.com/s3/).
 Consult your cloud provider for compatible services.
-In general if it is supported by SQLAlchemy and there is a s3 compatible object store Conda-Store will work. [kustomize](https://github.com/kubernetes-sigs/kustomize) is being used for the deployment which is part to the Kubernetes project itself.
+In general if it is supported by SQLAlchemy and there is a s3 compatible object store conda-store will work. [kustomize](https://github.com/kubernetes-sigs/kustomize) is being used for the deployment which is part to the Kubernetes project itself.